custom-components/ble_monitor/docs/ha_ble.md

 You don't have to specify the `mac` address in the advertising payload, as it is already included in the [header](#header).
 However, you can overwrite the `mac` by specifying it in the advertising payload.
 To do this, set the first byte to `0x86` (meaning: object type = 4 (`mac`) and object length = 6), followed by the MAC in reversed order.
 No Object id is needed.

+***Restore state with restart***

+Currently, the state of a sensor is not restored when restarting HA, even when this is enabled in the BLE monitor settings.
+This will be fixed in a future update.

 #### HA BLE data format (encrypted)

 You can also choose to send the data in an encrypted way, which gives you extra security.
-BLE advertisements can be read by everyone, even your neighbour with Home Assistant and BLE Monitor will be able to receive your BLE data.
-Howevern, when you use encryption, it will be useless for your neighbour, as long as he doesn't have the encryption key.
+Unencrypted BLE advertisements can be read by everyone, even your neighbour with Home Assistant and BLE Monitor should in theory be able to receive your BLE data.
+However, when you use encryption, it will be useless for anyone else, as long as he or she doesn't have the encryption key.
 The encryption key should be a 16 bytes long key (32 characters).
-More information on how to encrypt your messages will be added here soon.
+More information on how to encrypt your messages is demonstrated in [this script](https://github.com/custom-components/ble_monitor/blob/master/custom_components/ble_monitor/ble_parser/ha_ble_encryption.py).
+HA BLE monitor is using an AES encryption (CCM mode).
+Don't forget to set the encryption key in your BLE monitor device settings.